scharris/sqljson-query/docs/tutorial.md

 Make sure that Maven's `mvn` is on your path and `JAVA_HOME` is defined to point to your JDK11+ installation directory.
 From the node installation, `npm` needs to be on your path as well.

-&dagger; NOTE: The Java and Maven dependencies can be dispensed with, if you arrange other means of executing the [database metadata query](https://github.com/scharris/sqljson-query-dropin/tree/main/dbmd/src/main/resources) for your database type and the saving of its results to `query-gen/dbmd/dbmd.json`.
-The query has one parameter `relPat` which is a regular expression for table names to be included (you can pass '.*' or adjust to suit).
-The Maven project simply executes this query with a default for `relPat` and saves the results to file.
+&dagger; NOTE: The Java and Maven dependencies are not necessary, if you arrange other means of executing the [database metadata query](https://github.com/scharris/sqljson-query-dropin/tree/main/dbmd/src/main/resources) for your type of database, and then save that query's results to file `query-gen/dbmd/dbmd.json`.
+The query has one parameter `relPat` which is a regular expression for table names to be included (you can pass '.*', or adjust to suit).
+The Maven project simply executes this query with a default for `relPat` and saves the results to the `dbmd.json` file indicated above.

 ## Project Directory Setup